Army 2020: Joint Helicopter Command/Army Air Corps

 The Joint Helicopter Command remained an integral part of the land force.
 The Army Air Corps was reduced by one regular regiment.
 1 and 9 Regt AAC merged, operating the new Wildcat helicopter.
-One Regiment will be at high readiness annually, with one Apache Squadron committed towards the Lead Armoured Battlegroup.
+One Regiment would remain at high readiness annually, with one Apache Squadron committed towards the Lead Armoured Battlegroup.
 653 AAC to be an Operational Training Squadron from 2015, leaving the Apache Regiments with four active squadrons altogether.
-The government pledged to upgrade 50 AgustaWestland Apache to AH-64E standard, however, an 11 May 2017 US government contract list states that only 38 will be re-manufactured.
+The government pledged to upgrade 50 AgustaWestland Apache to AH-64E standard; however, an 11 May 2017 U.S. government contract list stated only 38 would be re-manufactured.

 Army Reserve

 The Territorial Army was renamed the Army Reserve, and expanded from 19,000 to 30,000 personnel.
-Its military equipment was to be upgraded to meet the standards of the regular army and its units will realigned.
+Its military equipment was to be upgraded to meet the standards of the regular army and its units were realigned.
 The 2015 review increased the intended strength of the Reserves to 35,000.

 Corps of Royal Electrical and Mechanical Engineers

-The regular component of the REME structure was reduced by one battalion to seven regular battalions.
+The regular component of the Royal Electrical and Mechanical Engineers structure was reduced by one battalion to seven regular battalions.

 Royal Military Police

-As part of the drawdown from Germany, the Royal Military Police lost one regiment: 4 Regiment RMP, with all provost companies re-subordinating.
+As part of the drawdown from Germany, the Royal Military Police lost one regiment, 4 Regiment RMP, with all provost companies re-subordinating.
 The three remaining regiments were re-organised.

 Other

-British Forces Royal Logistic Corps in Germany will be withdrawn back to the UK by 2015:
+British Forces Royal Logistic Corps in Germany were announced to be withdrawn back to the UK by 2015: